As a member of the De Stijl movement, Gerrit Rietveld was

 This served the inhabitant as needs throughout the day changed from

 sleeping to cooking to working.
-As a

 result, Rietveld broke with the De Stijl and explored more functionalist